genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 microarrays that are of good quality can then be used in "Differential methylation".

-..
-TODO comming soon

 Methylation array QC
 ^^^^^^^^^^^^^^^^^^^^
-**Action**: to asses quality of methylation microarray assays.
+**Action**: to asses quality of methylation microarray assays

+Quality control check of microarray data is crucial step in microarray analysis pipeline, as it allows to detect and exclude low-quality assays from the further analysis.

+A single array with both red and green channels is used to estimate methylation for each individual sample.
+Then, for each CpG locus, both methylated and unmethylated signal intensities are measured.

 Currently, there are two methods that are used to estimate DNA methylation level:
 *Beta value* and *M-value*.